fschulze/mr.developer/README.rst

     - get_packages(args, auto_checkout, develop, checked_out)

-``get_workingcopies`` gives you a WorkingCopies object that will delegate all your VCS actions to the right VCS handler.
+``get_workingcopies`` gives you a WorkingCopies object that will delegate all your working copy actions to the right working copy handler.

 ``get_packages`` is a little helper to get sources filterd by the rules.
 ``args`` can be one or more regular expression filtr on source names, the other